shabanzd/debian_dependency_bazelizer/README.md

     C --> D;
 ```

+Since it is not necessary for this tool to be implemented as a repository rule, I decided to do it entirely in python.
+This could make the code base easier to test and collaborate on.

 # Give it a try!

+### Requirements

-In order to try the dependency-bazelizer, you need a linux machine and `patchelf` installed on that machine.
+In order to try the dependency-bazelizer, you need a linux distribution running `apt` and `dpkg`.
+These are needed to manage and unpack the debian packages.
+In addition, `patchelf` needs to be installed.
 The reason `patchelf` was not bazelized is that I don't know where this script will run (ubuntu, wsl ... etc).
 In case you are interested in bazelizing the `patchelf` dependency, you can easily do that using the dependency-bazelizer itself on your chosen platform.
+You are recommended to have [bazelisk](https://github.com/bazelbuild/bazelisk) installed as well.

 * clone the repo.
 * `cd dependency-bazelizer`
 * fill up the deb_packages.in file with the deb packages you want to modularize.
-Name and architecture of the package are mandatory, and the package needs to follow the format: `name:arch=version`.
+Name and architecture of the package are mandatory, and the package needs to follow the format: `name:arch=version`
 * `bazelisk run //src:dependency-bazelizer`

 Now you have will have the dependencies, listed in the deb_packages.in, modularized, alongside their entire transitive dependency graphs! :partying_face: